 Don’t overdo it too.
 Shoppers can quickly become immune to a stream of so-called limited-time offers.
 Moderation is the key to success here.
 Test a few calls-to-action and see what works for you instead of bombarding your audience with constant sales pitches.

-3. Create buzz around your offers
+3. Create a buzz around your offers

 Start posting about Black Friday early to generate some excitement about your upcoming promotions.